-* Energy ministers resolve to diversify supply, improve efficiency
+* Energy ministers resolve to diversify supply, improve

 * Germany says no alternative to Russian gas in short term